shivjeet1/auto-install/README.md

 The system installed by the **custom ISO image** obtained from this repository's releases will be minimal with enough packages required to run the system.

-Anyone can have their own custom ISO image for unattended installation of Archlinux just by following further instructions.
+Anyone can generate their own custom ISO image for unattended installation of Archlinux just by following further instructions.

 ---